bit-head/hello_gcp_terraform/README.md

 -- Firestore data can be made available across multiple regions

 ## Setup and Configuration
-**NOTE:** This is an implementation for a home machine outside of Google Cloud's infrastructure.
+**NOTE:** This is an implementation run from a home machine outside of Google Cloud's infrastructure.

+There is also a general assumption that you have establish an account in Google Cloud and have some knowledge of IAM.

+If you need help on how to set up Google Cloud here is how to [Get Started](https://cloud.google.com/docs/get-started).

+## Prerequisites Installation

+### Google SetUp:

-- Sign in to Google and download your credentials
+- Sign in to Google
+- Create a Service Account in IAM with these roles:
+-- Cloud Datastore Owner
+-- Editor
+-- Monitoring Admin
+-- Viewer
+- Download Service Account credentials to a local json file
+- Create a new project in Google Cloud
-- Ensure Google Cloud SDK installed (debian-based system)
+- Ensure Google Cloud SDK installed
+-- Example below for debian-based system

 ```
 ## Download Googles GPG Key